 Investing Simple is affiliated with Fundrise.
 This relationship does not influence our opinion of these platforms.

 As investors, when we are trying to diversify our portfolios we look to differentiate our portfolio using different asset classes, sectors, or regions.
 After all, diversification is key to a balanced portfolio.
 Recently a number of real estate investing platforms have emerged.
-In this post, we would like to review and compare two very popular real estate investing platforms; Fundrise and Rich Uncles.
+In this post, we would like to review and compare two very popular real estate investing platforms; Fundrise vs Rich Uncles.

 How Does Fundrise Work?

 Fundrise is a crowdfunded real estate investing platform.
 Similar to real estate investment trusts or partnerships, all the investors pool their money together to purchase real estate assets.
 These assets then produce income and/or growth based on the principal investment.
 Historically Fundrise has provided investors with a positive return on their portion of the investment over time.